19PHOBOSS98/VS2-SKY-LEVIATHANS/README.md

 If the ship passes it going down the Turtle sends a redstone pulse from its back, if the drone passes the threshold going up, the Turtle outputs a redstone pulse from the front.

+### About The Resourcepack
+For the symbols I used in building the cloth whale all credit goes to Thatgamecompany from their award winning game Journey.
+This project is solely